 What do a homework assignment and a text message have in common?
 Absolutely nothing!
 You write them in completely different ways, and you write them for two completely different purposes.

 In your last year of high school especially, you have a lot of writing to do.
-From homework assignments, assessments, and examinations to college essays, personal statements, entrance exams, and supplementary essays, the sheer amount you’re expected to write borders on the impossible at times!
+From homework assignments, assessments, and examinations to college and scholarship essays, personal statements, entrance exams, and supplementary essays, the sheer amount you’re expected to write borders on the impossible at times!

 However, I’ve come to understand that it isn’t always just the required quantity of writing that truly matters: the quality and style of your writing can have the same, if not more, bearing on the objectives of the specific writing task.
 Every task is distinct, and you need to know what you are expected to write accordingly so that you adhere to the tone, conventions, and register entailed by the question.